-Strokes are one of the leading causes of death in America, and kills over 129,000 people each year.
+Strokes are one of the leading causes of death in America, and kill over 129,000 people each year.
 This May, which is Stroke Awareness Month, it’s important to learn how strokes affect the brain, what symptoms they cause and how to reduce your chances of experiencing a stroke.

 What is a Stroke?

 A stroke is often called a “brain attack” because the brain experiences a rapid die off of cells.
 The cells begin to die due to blood clots that block arteries or blood vessels that carry blood in and out of the brain.
 Without blood, those cells begin to die off.
 Depending on where the stroke happens, a patient could lose the ability to speak, move a certain part of their body or recall memories.

 The size and severity of a stroke will determine the severity of the damage.
 For example, a smaller stroke may just harm a person’s ability to move a limb, while a more severe stroke will cause death.
 More than 2/3 of stroke survivors experience ongoing complications.

 - Paralysis on one side of the body.

 - Difficulty with basic thinking, awareness and memory.

 - Inability to pay attention or learn new things.